ceph/ceph/doc/man/8/ceph-disk.rst

 	ceph-disk suppress-activate [PATH]

-Here, [PATH] is path to block device or directory.
+Here, [PATH] is path to a block device or a directory.

 unsuppress-activate
 -------------------

 Stop suppressing activate on a device (prefix).
+It is used to activate a device that was earlier kept deactivated using ``suppress-activate``.

 Usage::

 	ceph-disk unsuppress-activate [PATH]

-Here, [PATH] is path to block device or directory.
+Here, [PATH] is path to a block device or a directory.

 zap
 ---